MirasCarlo934/ReciMe-Coding-Challenge/README.md

 decision to the application client.

 ### Testing
-The current implementation does not include unit tests or integration tests.
-While this is not a requirement in this coding challenge, reliable testing scripts is paramount for maintaining quality in production-ready applications that are continuously developed over time.
+The current implementation includes a unit test for the service layer but no integration tests.
+While this is not a requirement in this coding challenge, reliable integration testing scripts is paramount for maintaining quality in production-ready applications that are continuously developed over time.

 ### Database Schema Management
 Requirements may require changes to the data model, and by extension, the database schema.
 Tools like Liquibase can be